-You’d think the holidays were still approaching to judge by the number of new CDs that have piled up on my desk lately.
+You’d think the holidays were still approaching, given the number of new CDs that have piled up on my desk lately.
 I inevitably wind up giving the most ink to big-name performers, but albums from many lower-profile acts obviously merit attention as well.
 Here’s a look at 10 that have caught my ear lately.

 Ain’t in No Hurry, Jorma Kaukonen.
 Like Kaukonen’s earlier solo CDs, this mellow treat is less reminiscent of his Jefferson Airplane days than of his work with Hot Tuna (whose Jack Casady guests here).
 That means blues-tinged folk of the highest order.
 Highlights include the touching “In My Dreams”; a violin-spiced cover of the Depression-era chestnut “Brother Can You Spare a Dime?”; and the lilting title cut, which sounds to me like a reflection on the impermanence of life.